Cong attacks Modi govt over its 'failure' on national security front in J&K | Politics

 The party also sent its deepest condolences to the families of the soldiers who died in the operation.

-''The nation is shocked and saddened to learn about the martyrdom of 5 brave soldiers in an encounter with terrorists in J&K's Poonch,'' the party said.
+''The nation is shocked and saddened to learn about the martyrdom of five brave soldiers in an encounter with terrorists in J&K's Poonch,'' the party said.

 Five Army personnel, including a Junior Commissioned Officer (JCO), lost their lives in a fierce gunfight with terrorists during an operation in Poonch district, officials said.